 Workforce Training Initiative

-In a partnership with Oakton Community College (OCC), the Village successfully applied for $16,000 in grant funds from the Skokie Community Foundation and the Education Foundation Supporting the Students of Niles Township for a workforce training initiative.
-Village Human Services staff will recommend unemployed or under-employed Skokie residents for enrollment in short-term certificate training programs at OCC to improve their wage-earning capacity.
+In a partnership with Oakton Community College (OCC), the Village successfully applied for $22,500 in grant funds from the Skokie Community Foundation and the Education Foundation Supporting the Students of Niles Township for a workforce training initiative.
+Village Human Services staff recommend unemployed or under-employed Skokie residents who have applied for the program to enroll in short-term certificate training programs at OCC to improve their wage-earning capacity.
 The grant funds will cover the full cost of admission, tuition, fees, books and if needed, transportation.

 Commitment to Fair Housing and Anti-Discriminatory Housing Practices